Air Fryer Smashed Potatoes

 Table of Contents

-3. How to make smashed potatoes in air fryer
+2. How to make air fryer smashed potatoes

 • Potatoes.
-I used creamer potatoes.
-Their thin and tender skins, creamy texture, and small size make them perfect for smashing.
-New potatoes (AKA baby potatoes) and fingerling potatoes also work well.
+I used creamer potatoes, which, with their thin and tender skins, creamy texture, and small size, are perfect for smashing.
+New potatoes (AKA baby potatoes), fingerling potatoes, red potatoes, and Yukon gold potatoes will all work, too.

 • Salt.
 I find that boiling potatoes in salted water seasons them from the inside out without relying solely on herbs and spices.
 Don’t skip it!